Patient education: Colon and rectal cancer screening (Beyond the Basics)

 ●People who have one first-degree relative (parent, brother, sister, or child) with colorectal cancer or adenomatous polyps at a young age (before the age of 60 years), or two first-degree relatives diagnosed at any age, should begin screening for colon cancer earlier, typically at age 40, or 10 years younger than the earliest diagnosis in their family, whichever comes first.
 Screening usually involves colonoscopy every five years.
 (See "Screening for colorectal cancer in patients with a family history of colorectal cancer".)

-•People who have one first-degree relative (parent, brother, sister, or child) who has experienced colorectal cancer or adenomatous polyps at age 60 or later, or two or more second degree relatives (grandparent, aunt, uncle) with colorectal cancer should begin screening by colonoscopy at age 50, and screening should be repeated as for average risk people.
+●People who have one first-degree relative (parent, brother, sister, or child) who has experienced colorectal cancer or adenomatous polyps at age 60 or later, or two or more second-degree relatives (grandparent, aunt, uncle) with colorectal cancer should begin screening by colonoscopy earlier at age 40, but screening should be repeated as for average-risk people.

 ●People with a second-degree relative (grandparent, aunt, or uncle) or third-degree relative (great-grandparent or cousin) with colorectal cancer are considered to have an average risk of colorectal cancer (see 'Average risk of colorectal cancer' above).

 Some people have known genetically-based colon cancer syndromes in their family, such as familial adenomatous polyposis (FAP) or hereditary nonpolyposis colon cancer (HNPCC).
 These less common conditions require aggressive screening and preventive treatments, and individuals with these conditions in their family should be managed by a clinician with clinical expertise in these syndromes.
-(See "Familial adenomatous polyposis and MUTYH associated polyposis: Screening and management of patients and families" and "Lynch syndrome (hereditary nonpolyposis colorectal cancer): Screening and management" and "Peutz-Jeghers syndrome and juvenile polyposis: Screening and management of patients and families".)
+(See "Familial adenomatous polyposis: Screening and management of patients and families" and "Lynch syndrome (hereditary nonpolyposis colorectal cancer): Screening and management" and "Juvenile polyposis syndrome".)

-Inflammatory bowel disease — People with ulcerative colitis or Crohn's disease have an increased risk of colon cancer.
+Inflammatory bowel disease — People with ulcerative colitis or Crohn disease have an increased risk of colon cancer.
 The best screening plan depends upon how much of the colon is affected and how long you have had the disease.
-(See "Patient information: Crohn disease (Beyond the Basics)" and "Patient information: Ulcerative colitis (Beyond the Basics)" and "Colorectal cancer surveillance in inflammatory bowel disease".)
+(See "Patient education: Crohn disease (Beyond the Basics)" and "Patient education: Ulcerative colitis (Beyond the Basics)" and "Surveillance and management of dysplasia in patients with inflammatory bowel disease".)

 WHERE TO GET MORE INFORMATION